valerielnd/Bike-Sharing/README.md

 ### Trips by weekday for each hour

-Then we decided to get the number of bike trips for each hour of each day of the week to get an idea of the expected peak hours and most busy days we will have in Des Moines.
-Thiscan also help estimate the number of bikes needed each day and also when to do maintenance onthe bikes.
+Then, we decided to get the number of bike trips for each hour of each day of the week to get an idea of the expected peak hours and most busy days we will have in Des Moines.
+This can also help estimate the number of bikes needed each day and also when to do maintenance on the bikes.

 ![trips_weekday_hours](https://github.com/valerielnd/Bike-Sharing/blob/main/trip_wkday_hour.png)